arthurprs/canopydb/README.md

 ### Fjall and Rocksdb

 Rocksdb and Fjall both implement Log-Structured-Merge Trees (LSMs) with optional support for transactions.
 These implementations can achieve higher random write performance, read-free writes and lower space utilization.
-Although these may come with tradeoffs like utilizing more file descriptors, lower read performance, more CPU overhead and write transactions that must fit in memory.
+Although these may come with tradeoffs like utilizing more file descriptors, more CPU overhead and write transactions that must fit in memory.

 ## License